SashaKuechenmeister1/GE1-Assignment/README.md

 # List of classes/assets in the project and whether made yourself or modified or if its from a source, please give the reference

-As this was my first time ever working with Unity and not having an ideal introduction to the platform, I had to make use of a tutorial to help me.
+As this was my first time ever working with Unity and coding in C#, I had to make use of a tutorial to help me.
 Below you can see what I created myself and what I learned/modified/used from a tutorial.

 | Class/asset | Source |
 |-----------|-----------|